ErikEJ/SqlCeToolbox/README.md

 You can also automatically get the [latest build of the Master branch directly in Visual Studio](https://github.com/ErikEJ/SqlCeToolbox/wiki/Subscribing-to-latest-%22daily%22-build)

+If you need the Visual Studio 2010 extension, you can download the  daily build from [VSIX Gallery](http://vsixgallery.com/extensions/45521019-e4c7-480c-8ea8-fc4a2c6f50aa/extension.vsix).

 ## SQL Server Management Studio (SSMS) 2016 Extension (beta)

 **Daily build**